MinaProtocol/mina/src/lib/pickles/README.md

 the type level to avoid constructing some statements that might be wrong at compile time.
 Some encoded theories can be found in [`Pickles_types`](pickles_types).
-Some types are paremetrized by type-level defined naturals.
+Some types are parametrized by type-level defined naturals.

 ## Coding guidelines